jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 ---
 layout: post
 title: Create a RESTful API with authentication using Web API and Jwt
+description: The purpose of this tutorial is to develop the beginnings of a Book Store API, using Microsoft Web API with (C#), and JWT.
 date: 2016-03-15
 categories: [".NET","C#","Entity Framework"]
 tags: [".NET","api","Architecture","c#","C#","entity framework","Entity Framework","microsoft","web api"]